oracle/docker-images/OracleDatabase/RAC/OracleRealApplicationClusters/samples/README.md

 Example of how to create 2 node RAC based on sample responsefiles provided under customracdb/<version> folder.
 You can create multinode rac using responsefiles based on your environment.
 For details, pelase refer [README.MD of customracdb](./customracdb/README.md).

+# racdockercompose

+Example of how to create 2 node RAC based with Docker Compose.
+You can create singlenode rac using docker compose based on your environment.
+For details, pelase refer [README.MD of racdockercompose](./racdockercompose/README.md).

+# racpodmancompose

+Example of how to create 2 node RAC based with Podman Compose.
+You can create singlenode rac using podman compose based on your environment.
+For details, pelase refer [README.MD of racpodmancompose](./racpodmancompose/README.md).

 # Copyright

 Copyright (c) 2014-2019 Oracle and/or its affiliates.
 All rights reserved.